Serre weights and Breuil's lattice conjecture in dimension three: Breuil's Conjectures

 \subsection{Gauges for patching functors}

 In this subsection, we compute the image of maps between patched modules for lattices in Deligne--Lusztig representations.
 This can be viewed as a calculation of lattice gauges in families.
-We remark that main ingredient for this section is Theorem \ref{thm:cyclic}, after which algebro-geometric arguments using the adjunction formula and the Cohen--Macaulay property prove Theorem \ref{thm:gauge}.
+The main ingredient for this section is Theorem \ref{thm:cyclic}, after which algebro-geometric arguments using the projection formula and the Cohen--Macaulay property prove Theorem \ref{thm:gauge}.
 We learned these arguments from M. Emerton.